VoltLang/Website/doc/tvpl/c4-types-and-expressions.md

 #### Array Literals

 The `[` character denotes the start of the array literal.
-Values are separated by the `,` character, and the literal is ended with the `]` character:
+Values are separated by the `,` character, and the literal ends with the `]` character:

 	[1, 2, 3]
 	['a', 'b']